gasparl/citapp_pc/README.md

 - Possibility to store settings locally
 - Graphic (pictorial) stimuli

-**Issues**
+**Support**

-If you find any issues (bugs, desired features), write an email or open a new issue via https://github.com/gasparl/citapp_pc/issues
+If you have any questions or find any issues (bugs, desired features), write an email or open a new issue via https://github.com/gasparl/citapp_pc/issues

 **References**